jsaj/Multi_DES/README.rst

      3. *False Alarm Probability (PF)*

 Results are stored in CSV files.
-It is worth mentioning that the DSSC does not carry out an additional evaluation of the results.
+It is worth mentioning that the MDS-CPDP does not carry out an additional evaluation of the results.
 So this needs to be created by external scripts; this approach only performs the generation of results using different experimental setups.

 Requirements:
 -------------

-DSSC has been tested to work with Python 3.5 or greater.
+MDS-CPDP has been tested to work with Python 3.5 or greater.
 The requirements are:

 * scipy(>=1.4.1)
 * numpy(>=1.21.6)